KDE/homerun/README_MODELS.md

 Used for models which can be navigated through.
 Returns a PathModel instance representing the position inside the model.

+### bool running
+- access: read-only
+- mandatory: no

+Set to true to indicate the model is busy filling itself.
+SAL will show a busy indicator as long as this property is true.

 ### array(string) arguments
 - access: read-write
 - mandatory: no